msalibian/STAT406/Lecture12/README.md

 dat.tr <- Boston[ -ii, ]
 ```

 I will now train *N* = 5 trees and average their predictions.
-Note that, in order to illustrate the process more clearly, I will compute and store the *N* × *n*<sub>*e*</sub> predictions, where *n*<sub>*e*</sub> denotes the number of observations in the test set.
-This is not the best (most efficient) way of implementing *bagging*, but the main purpose here is to understand **what** we are doing.
-Also note that an alternative (better in terms of reusability of the ensemble, but maybe still not the most efficient option) would be to store the *N* trees directly.
-This would also allow for more elegant and easy to read code.
-This approach will be illustrated below, but first we will use the the former (and hopefully clearer) strategy.
+Note that, in order to illustrate the process more clearly, I will compute and store the *n*<sub>*e*</sub> × *N* predictions in a two-dimensional array (aka a matrix), where *n*<sub>*e*</sub> denotes the number of observations in the test set.
+This is not the best (i.e. most efficient) way of implementing *bagging*, but the main purpose here is to understand **exactly what** we are doing.
+Also note that an alternative (better in terms of reusability of the ensemble, but maybe still not the most efficient option) is to store the *N* trees directly.
+This will also allow for more elegant and easy to read code, and it is illustrated below, but first we will use the the former (and hopefully clearer) strategy.

 First create an array where we will store all the predictions: